-- Are customers using your product in the right way or are they a bad fit?
+- Are customers using your product correctly, or are they a bad fit?

-When you can answer these crucial questions through customer feedback then your other teams are better equipped to improve your product and the way they approach customers.
+When you can answer these crucial questions through customer feedback then your other teams are better equipped.
+They can now know how to improve your product and the way they approach customers.